KadTheHunter/ShulkerArchives/_pages/resources.md

 }
 </style>

-# Recommended Mods, Websites, and Software
+# Recommended Mods, Websites, Software and Servers
-This is a list of recommended Mods, Websites, and Software, some directly related to NBT and some loosely related but still useful.
+This is a list of recommended Mods, Websites, Software and Servers, some directly related to NBT and some loosely related but still useful.

 ## Official Archives Modpack
 The Shulker Archives has an [official Modpack](https://modrinth.com/modpack/the-shulker-archives) containing many of the mods listed below, alongside the latest release of the Map, all preconfigured and ready to use.